Sam Lucas

-Sam Lucas (August 7, 1840 – January 10, 1916) was an American actor, comedian, singer, and songwriter.
-Sam Lucas's exact date of birth is disputed.
-Lucas's year of birth, to freed former slaves, has also been cited as 1839, 1841, 1848 and 1850.
+Sam Lucas (August 7, 1840 – January 10, 1916) was an American actor, comedian, singer and songwriter.
+His birth year has also been reported as 1839, 1841, 1848 and 1850.

-His career began in blackface minstrelsy, but he later became one of the first African Americans to branch out into more serious drama, with roles in seminal works such as The Creole Show and A Trip to Coontown.
+Lucas' career began in blackface minstrelsy, but he later became one of the first African Americans to branch out into more serious drama, with roles in seminal works such as The Creole Show and A Trip to Coontown.
 He was the first black man to portray the role of Uncle Tom on both stage and screen.
 James Weldon Johnson described him as the "Grand Old Man of the Negro Stage".
-Despite his beginnings in minstrelsy, he was vocal about liberating himself from the minstrel profession, and was the only composer of spirituals of his time to present them consistently within the context of jubilee concerts.
+He was vocal about liberating himself from the minstrel profession and was the only composer of spirituals in his time to present them consistently within the context of jubilee concerts.